 -Step Into Stride Physical Therapy, Bay Ridge, Brooklyn.

--Dr. Martin Ehrlich-Medical Director, Department of Integrative Medicine at Beth Israel Medical Center, NYC.
+-Dr. Martin Ehrlich MD., MPH, Medical Director, Department of Integrative Medicine at Beth Israel Medical Center, NYC.

 -Dr. Alexander Simotas-Hospital For Special Surgery, NYC.